-Discussion: Commissioner Welch indicated that he would not be voting in favor of the motion, not because he doesn't think the projects should be implemented, but because he believes the Commission has a shortcoming for implementing large projects and his concern with how the Sochacki Park Project is proceeding.
-Commissioner Gwin-Lenth expressed his desire for more details about the projects.
-Commissioner Welch reiterated his concern for how the projects are implemented and potential lack of oversight by the Commission on implementation of levy funds.
-He noted his desire for the Commission to direct all feasibility studies and to design and construct all projects.
+Discussion: Commissioner Welch indicated that he would not be voting in favor of the motion, not because he does not think the projects should be implemented, but because he believes the Commission should more affirmatively exercise oversight over construction of projects for which it is levying funding.
+Commissioner Welch noted his desire for the Commission to direct all feasibility studies and to design and construct all projects.

-VOTE: Upon a vote the motion carried 8-1 with City of Minneapolis voting nay and all others voting aye.
+VOTE: Upon a vote the motion carried 8-1 with Commissioner Welch voting against the motion.